Category Archives: Observance

 Things Necessary to be Continually had in Remembrance.

-1. That in the Alministration of Justice, I am intrusted for God, the King and Country; and therefore,
+1. That in the Administration of Justice, I am intrusted for God, the King and Country; and therefore,

 2. That it be done, 1.
 Uprightly, 2.
 Deliberately, 3.
 Resolutely.